How to become HIPAA compliant in the cloud: a guide for AWS users

 AWS provides HIPAA-eligible services, but compliance depends on how they are configured.
 Organizations that handle Protected Health Information (PHI) must ensure that all AWS services are properly secured and monitored.

-Key configurations can include:
+Key configurations include:

-This can get complex and misconfigurations can lead to security gaps.
-Working with an experienced AWS partner means best practices are followed and compliance risks are minimized with no effort from your side.
+Configuring AWS services properly can be complex and misconfigurations can lead to security gaps.
+Working with an experienced AWS partner means best practices are followed and compliance risks are minimized.
 Learn more about our HIPAA-compliant solution here.

 Step 4.
 Establishing a breach response plan in AWS